idahogurl/sequelize-dash-docs/README.md

 ## Installation
 1. To install the Sequelize documentation download repository.
 2. Open the Dash, Velocity, or Zeal application
-3. Add the documentation by pointing to the `docset` folder located in `out` folder.
+3. Add the documentation by pointing to the `docset` folder located in `v4` folder.

 ## TODO
 Add Sequelize v5 documentation